markbetters/ozp-backend/README.md

 modified.
 For example, if a Listing is updated, all cached items referring/using that listing's data should be invalidated.
 By far and large, this logic is not yet in place, so enabling the cache will likely lead to unexpected results

-In general, try to put the majority of the 'business logic' into model_access files, as opposed to putting this logic directly in the Views.
-This will make it easier to test and reuse.
-These methods are easier to use in sample data generators, and allows the complexity of Django Rest Framework to stay largely separate from the core application logic

-At times, this encapsulation is not strictly adhered to.
-For example, using methods like `get_or_create` in a Serializer, or `get_object_or_404` in a View.
-In cases such as these, the convenience of using the helper method outweighed the usefulness of encapsulating the logic in `model_access` files

 ### Models
 Regarding `__str__()`: